 A chart is a graphical representation of data.
 Visualizing data through charts helps to uncover patterns, trends, relationships, and structure in data.
-Use charts together with maps to explore your data and help tell a story.
+Use charts together with maps to explore data and help tell a story.

 In ArcGIS Pro, you can do the following:

-- Interact with charts to explore your data dynamically across related maps, tables, and other charts created from the same layer.
+- Interact with charts to explore data dynamically across related maps, tables, and other charts created from the same layer.

 - Change a chart's appearance and save or apply custom format themes.